-This information is provided as guidelines only.
+NOTE: This information is provided as a set of guidelines.
 If you have any doubt about any used car seat, check with Transport Canada (contact information below) or the car seat’s manufacturer.

 - Car seats have carried a manufacturer’s date for some years now.
 The date is usually stamped on the manufacturer’s label on the back of each car seat.
 Make sure each car seat is not more than 10 years old.
 Our Canadian extreme temperatures, over time, break down the plastic in seats and, depending upon how old they are, they may not be as safe as when they were manufactured.

 - If a used car seat is 8, 9 or 10 years old, you may wish to pass onit as multiple birth children tend to use their equipment somewhat longer than a singleton child.
 In these cases, the ‘best by’ date is nearly past and you may not wish to have to repurchase newer seats at a later date, thereby doubling your expenses.

 - Each seat should have its manufacturer’s instructions showing how to install the seat into a car and how to correctly place a child into that seat.
 No instructions, then pass it by!
 If you are purchasing a new car seat, keep the instructions to go along with the car seat when/if you pass it along yourself.